rmemory/react-basic-boilerplate/README.md

 This project provides a basic template or starting point to setup a React based project, using Webpack.

-I use this as a starting point for all react projects I work on.
-It provides a much more flexible and extensible replacement of create-react-app (see https://reactjs.org/docs/create-a-new-react-app.html).
+I use this as a starting point for all React based projects I work on.
+For me, this project provides a flexible and extensible alternative to create-react-app (see https://reactjs.org/docs/create-a-new-react-app.html).

-The initial "React application" provided here is pretty much the same thing create-react-app creates by default; or in other words, it's not much more than the React equivalent of Hello World.
+The initial "React application" provided in this project is pretty much the same thing create-react-app creates by default; or in other words, it's not much more than the React equivalent of Hello World.

-But this project does provide a convenient starting point for most applications.
+In short, this project provides a convenient starting point for most applications.
 I customize it as I need for whatever project I am working on, and I can control all of the aspects of the project, including the build.
 I am sure create-react-app is fine for some introductory situations (certainly far smarter people than I created it), but personally I find this a much better starting point.
 That's just me.
 I am sure there are plenty of deficiencies to my logic, but it has worked so far.

+If you are looking for a total introduction to React, Webpack, web development, Java Script, etc, this is probably not the place.
+This project assumes you have some knowledge of all of those concepts.
+I use it for my own purposes, and it works for me.

 # A few usage notes